How to Buy Property that has Been Repossessed in Australia

 Consider the Location

-If you’re buying property to live in, the neighborhood is extremely important.
+If you’re buying property to live in, the neighbourhood is extremely important.
 Is it located in an area that you want to live in?
 If you’re buying a property to rent out, consider the type of person or family who is likely to rent the property – and whether it is in a good location.
 Is it a small, affordable home near universities?
 Is it a large three bedroom house that a family would want to rent out – and if so – is it in a desirable school district and near the grocery store and family entertainment venues?
 Location is important, but how you determine whether a property is in a good location or not depends on how the home will be used.

 Consider the Property’s Appraised Value